Bazmundi/opensprinklette/homeassistant/Readme.md

 I am currently only running a quad board but that will change over time.

 # Images
-allStop.png: shows how the links in docker-compose file allow connecting between tools over docker container names. timer_hmi.png: shows what the sprinkler HMI looks like.
+**allStop.png:** shows how the links in docker-compose file allow connecting between tools over docker container names.

+**timer_hmi.png:** shows what the sprinkler HMI looks like.
-  Entitis Card is used for sun tools.
+- Entities Card is used for sun tools.
-  A Vertical Stack frames the Entites Cards for each of the four instant on/timed off functions.
+- A Vertical Stack frames the Entites Cards for each of the four instant on/timed off functions.
-  A button card for the allStop.
+- Button card for the allStop.